RCPRG-ros-pkg/velma_docs/_posts/2017-10-13-01_introduction_02_velma_robot.md

 ## About

-This section presents specification of Velma Robot hardware.
+This section presents specification of WUT Velma Robot hardware.
+The robot is equipped with rotational torso (1 DOF), two arms KUKA LWR (7 DOFs each), two BarrettHand grippers (4 DOFs, 8 joints each) and neck (2 DOFs).
+The head is equipped with RGB-D camera (Kinect).

 **Please note:** The scope of this section is crucial for even basic understanding of the system.